 Skip to Main Content

-If you have used a film in the past and want to show it again, contact your liaison librarian ideally at least two weeks before you plan to show it so that we can check on the license and get it renewed if necessary.
+If you have used a streaming film in the past and want to show it again, contact your liaison librarian ideally at least two - four weeks before you plan to show it so that we can check on the license.
+If the license has expired, then we will go through the steps above.

 question mark Questions?
 Contact your liaison librarian or any librarian! question mark